jdrew1303/ros_geomagic_touch_phantom_omni/README.md

 # Dependencies
 The list of dependencies is quite large, so we decided to provide a Docker image with everything ready to run.
-Therefore, using this Software through docker is recommended because very little setting up is needed to get the program up and running.
+Therefore, using this Software through Docker is recommended because very little setting up is needed to get the program up and running.
 If Docker is your way to go, skip to **The Docker way** session.
 Otherwise, you may choose to install the dependencies and compile the program from source.
 Once all dependencies are stored you may proceed to **Final steps**.